blazerw/fcgi/examples/lucky/README.md

 This is an example fcgi project written using [Lucky](https://luckyframework.org).
 Enjoy!
 This project was created using the instructions [Installing Lucky](https://luckyframework.org/guides/installing/)

+**NOTE:** [LuckyRecord](https://github.com/luckyframework/lucky_record) only _really_ works with PostgreSQL and Dreamhost gives you a lovely MySQL database.
+I'm experimenting with MySQL support right now.

 ### Setting up the project

 1. Follow the instructions [Installing Lucky](https://luckyframework.org/guides/installing/)